Early life of Hugo Chávez: Childhood (1954–1971)

 Chávez would later recall developing an appreciation for nature; this stemmed from his family's proximity to the Guanare River.
 There, he would take fishing trips with his father; on days such as Easter, his family held picnics on the riverbank.
 However, Chávez was most interested in baseball.
-One of his childhood dreams was to become a pitcher for the San Francisco Giants, following in the footsteps of his childhood hero, Venezuelan pitcher Isaías "Látigo" Chávez (no relation).
+One of his childhood dreams was to become a pitcher for the San Francisco Giants, following in the footsteps of his childhood hero, Venezuelan pitcher Néstor "Látigo" Chávez (no relation).
 When Látigo died at age 23 on 16 March 1969 in Zulia State, in the second worst airplane crash in Venezuela's history, Chávez was saddened to the extent that he refused to go to school for two days.
 Five years later, Chávez was still writing about Látigo in his personal diary, and Chávez would continue to play and enjoy baseball throughout his life.
 Chávez also played baseball and softball with the Criollitos de Venezuela, who played in the 1969 Venezuelan National Baseball Championships.
 He also wrote poems, stories, and dramas.

 From his early childhood on, Hugo Chávez was also interested in the life, ideology, and writings of Simón Bolívar.
 Bolívar is widely respected both in Venezuela and the rest of South America as a Venezuelan revolutionary and freedom fighter.
 He is particularly well-remembered for his central role in the Spanish American wars of independence.
 Indeed, from his childhood onwards, Chávez would tie key dates in his own life with important anniversaries relating to Bolívar's actions.

 Chávez later moved to the larger town of Barinas, where he attended high school at the Daniel Florencio O'Leary School.
 Throughout his high school years, Chávez's best friends were two brothers who were the sons of Jose Ruiz, a communist who had been incarcerated by the government of military dictator Marcos Pérez Jiménez.
 In the library of the Ruiz family, Chávez first began to read books dealing with communism and socialism.
 Later, at the age of seventeen, Chávez joined the Venezuelan armed forces.
 He later recalled that he joined so that he would be eligible to play in the military baseball leagues.
 He subsequently enrolled in 1971 as a fourth class cadet of the then Military Academy of Venezuela.